legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

-## 🔬 Developer Options — Session-Based Authority Model (Observed consistently in testing)
+## 🔬 Developer Options — Session-Based Authority Model (Observed repeatedly in this test setup)

 > Developer Options LDAC control operates strictly at the A2DP session level.